 Music stills the mind and create balance, helping the body to prepare itself for conception.
-You may like to choose some meditation music that you can listen to in order to create stillness and calmness.
+One of the best ways to get pregnant is to listen to meditative music.

 There are many chants that you can use (many of which are available on compilation CDs).
 Add these to a daily practice.
 We recommend this one.

 Another mantra for a healthy baby is simply “Om,” the most basic of all mantras.
 You do not need to adopt any specific sitting positions or any specific breathing technique, though it is recommended that you ensure you have good posture and breathe deeply.
 There is no designated number of times that you must chant “Om,” but the more you do the more effect the mantra will have.

 Om is the primordial sound, the sound of which the world is created and the sounds which is behind every birth.

 Mantras have been used for thousands of years as a way to help couples to have a baby.

 The mantras we have looked at on this page are the most powerful mantras for pregnancy.
 They are said to change the vibrational qualities of the individual, and to bring the blessings of the deity to whom they are recited.

 It’s my passion to offer spiritual assistance for families.
 And if I can help you in any way, I would love to know.
 Be sure to get in touch on Facebook and Twitter, and to subscribe to our newsletter.

 Leave a comment and remember to subscribe to our newsletter.